Professional

 2. Explore pharmacological and non-pharmacological strategies to enhance care quality and safety for patients with Alzheimer’s disease and related dementia.

-3. Develop evidence-based communication techniques to effectively support individuals with dementia exhibiting challenging behaviors and symptoms.
+3. Learn and demonstrate evidence-based communication techniques to effectively support individuals with dementia exhibiting challenging behaviors and symptoms.

 4. Identify and analyze environmental and contextual factors that contribute to or trigger behavioral and psychological symptoms of dementia (BPSD).